-Unfortunately, one of the questions for many runners in 2020 is, “How do I safely return to running after having Covid-19?”
-While there will be a range of individual recovery rates, these guidelines outline how to safely return to running after a Covid-19 diagnosis.
+Unfortunately, one of the questions for many runners in the early 2020s is, “How do I safely return to running after having Covid-19?”
+While there will be a range of individual recovery rates, these guidelines outline how to safely return to running after a Covid-19 diagnosis, based on the evolving knowledge of the disease.

 Covid-19 recovery is highly individual, especially in regards to returning to running.
 Some people recover quickly; others will experience lingering symptoms for months.
 Some will be back to normal training in a matter of weeks; others will experience decreased exercise tolerance for months.
+Underlying health conditions may influence your recovery rate.
+Vaccination and booster status will have an impact, along with which variant you contract.
 At all ends of the spectrum of Covid-19 responses, you want to be cautious about returning to running.

 Major significant concerns include relapse of symptoms and long-term fatigue, which are commonly reported with Covid especially after the initial recovery.
-With Covid-19, more research indicates the concerns of myocarditis (inflammation of the heart) during the illness itself and the recovery period.
-Pneumonia and lung damage are concerns as well.
+While recent research and the consensus of the American College of Cardiology indicates myocarditis is no more of a concern than after any illness (remember, you can get it after the flu, etc.), some athletes may experience lingering chest pain or irregular heartbeats that warrant medical examination and a pause from exercise.
+Pneumonia and lung damage are concerns, especially in unvaccinated individuals.
 Because of all of these concerns, your return to running after a Covid-19 diagnosis should be cautious.

 Disclaimer: This article does not serve as medical advice.
 If you have Covid-19, please speak with your medical provider and exercise an abundance of caution when returning to running.